 - Professor Aymar Christian, Northwestern University

 Aymar Jean “AJ” Christian is an assistant professor of communication studies at Northwestern University.
-His book, Open TV: Innovation Beyond Hollywood, argues that the web brought innovation to television by empowering independent producers.
+His book, Open TV: Innovation Beyond Hollywood and the Rise of Web Television, argues that the web brought innovation to television by empowering independent producers.
 His work has been published in numerous academic journals, including Cinema Journal, Continuum, and Transformative Works and Cultures.
 He leads Open TV (beta), a research project and platform for television by queer, trans, and cis-women and artists of color.
 He has juried television and video for the Peabody Awards, Gotham Awards, Streamy Awards, and Tribeca Film Festival, among others.
 His blog, Televisual, is an archive of over 500 posts chronicling the rise of the web TV market, and he has written regular reports on TV and new media for Indiewire, The Wall Street Journal, Slate, and Tubefilter.
 He received his doctorate from the University of Pennsylvania.

 - Professor David Craig, University of Southern California